ForgeFlow/stock-rma/rma/README.rst

    and suppliers RMA picking type.
-In case the warehouse is configured to use routes, you need to create at least one route per rma type with at least two push rules (one for inbound another for outbound) it's very important to select the typeof operation supplier if we are moving in the company and customer if we are moving out of the company.
+In case the warehouse is configured to use routes, you need to create at least one route per rma type with at least two push rules (one for inbound another for outbound) it's very important to select the type of operation supplier if we are moving in the company and customer if we are moving out of the company.

 Usage
 =====

 RMA are accessible though Inventory menu.
-There's four menus, divided by type .
+There's four menus, divided by type.
 Users can access to the list of RMA or RMA lines.

 Create an RMA:

 #.
 Select a partner.
 Enter RMA lines associated to an existing picking, or
    manually.
 #.
 Request approval and approve.